AmaanSayyad/APTCasino-K/README.md

 - **APT-Casino** includes a fully functional **European roulette game**.
 - Users can place various types of bets such as **straight, split, street, corner, six line, column, dozen, red, black, high, low, even, and odd.**
 - The **roulette wheel** randomly generates winning values.**
-- Winnings are automatically calculated and transferred to the users wallet on BNB chain.
+- Winnings are automatically calculated and transferred to the users wallet on-chain.

 **3. Defi - Lending Aspect:**
 - Users can **deposit opBNB/BNB tokens as collateral to borrow in game currency that is APTC** such that if the users holding is in BNB and if BNB goes up by 10% then the value of the collateral goes up by 10% and users can enjoy playing games/ gambling without facing any financial losses as the in game currency(APTC) is stable and has nothing to deal with collateral.